 In Ayurveda (translation: knowledge of life), vata, pita and kapha are the three life forces, or Doshas present in each of us.
 Each are associated with a natural element and human characteristics.
 It is a system of healing that considers the physical, emotional and spiritual outlook in the context of the universe.
 For example, vata is air—the main force.
 It is the mover and shaker of the three doshas.
 Without it, there is stagnation.
 Too much of it and you get a frenetic-fritz.
 Excess vata is caused by stress—as in too-much-to-do, too-much-to-have and too-much-to-achieve.
 It manifests as anxiety, agitation, sleeplessness, distraction, inflammation, allergies and chronic pain.
 Sound familiar?
 We have a collective excess of vata created by our modern lifestyle.
 Like a sling-shot, we’ve been propelled from the human essentials that keep us grounded.
 So, how do you balance excess vata?
 You ground it with nutrients, mindfulness and a little help from Mother Nature.
-What we are experiencing now during this pandemic is tough love.
+What we are experiencing now is tough love.
 We’ve literally been sent to our rooms, in our homes.
 Home, whether it is within walls or within ourselves, is where we begin to ground and evaluate what is precious to us—to acknowledge that we do not simply live on the earth, but are connected to it.
 How we tend to both is what creates a balanced life and planet.
 A grounded person realizes what’s important and what is not, and is able to let go that which no longer serves them.
 That takes a bit of time, but we've got that now, right?
 Mother Nature is wise.

 Grounding / Earthing